St Finian's GAA (Swords): Grounds

 The club hosts four venues for its GAA playing pitches.
 The club's original pitch, now referred to as "Rivervalley Grass Pitch", is located in Rivervalley Park, with subsequent pitches being developed in Ridgewood in 2012, Nevinstown in 2014, and the opening of the Ward Vallery Recreational Hub in March 2023 saw an all-weather pitch added to Rivervalley Park in 2023.
 The launch of the Recreational Hub saw one of the club's original grass pitches converted into a car park.

-In 2024, St. Finians GAA purchased for-sale farmland on Cooks Road, Swords.
-This land is to be developed under the "The Finians Field of Dreams" initiative as a part of the club's plans for growth.
+In 2024, St. Finian's GAA purchased for-sale farmland on Cooks Road, Swords.
+This land is to be developed under "The Finian's Field of Dreams" initiative as a part of the club's plans for growth.